 Wanting to eventually join the Argentine diplomatic corps , I got my first job at the Argentine Council for International Relations, a foreign policy think tank based in Buenos Aires.
 As a twenty-something year old who had the energy to work countless hours for a small pay, I got to meet a few heads of state, several ministers and dozens of diplomats.
 But after a couple of years my desire to fight for Argentina's national interest had waned, so it was time to get back to school.

 I went to the UK to get my M.A. in International Politics from the University of Exeter.
 There I studied under the supervision of David Armstrong, who himself was Hedley Bull's advisee, so technically, Hedley Bull is one of my grand-advisors.
 No. Big.
 Deal.
 After that, I moved to The Hague to intern at the Office of the Prosecutor of the International Criminal Court.
 That was an amazing experience; nothing beats the fact that you can walk down the hallway and count at least twenty different nationalities.
 But, it was time to get back to school, again.

 In 2013 I got a Fulbright scholarship to pursue a doctoral degree in the US, so I have been in Minnesota since then.
 It is very cold.

-In my spare time I bike, cook, eat out, restore furniture, and obsess over Corgis and spoil my dog, Sonny (see his cute face below).
+In my spare time I bike, cook, eat out, restore furniture, obsess over Corgis and spoil my dog, Sonny (see his cute face below).
 I just picked up golf; which was probably a terrible choice.
-The last thing you need when trying to write a dissertation is a hobby that takes three hours of your day and makes you feel useless.
+The last thing you need when trying to write a dissertation is something that takes three hours of your day and makes you feel useless.
 Anyhow, wanna hit the links?